 Prosciutto Ham, Cheese and Corn Crustless QuicheCourse: Uncategorized

 Cheese (I used garlic and herb soft cheese)

 Melted coconut oil to grease the tartlet tins (or an oil of your choice)

-Preheat the oven to 180 degrees and grease 2 tartlet tins with melted coconut oil or an oil of your choice.
-Beat the 3 eggs together in a bowl and add in chopped prosciutto ham, corn and cheese.
+- Preheat the oven to 180° and grease two tartlet pans with coconut oil or another oil of your preference.
+In a mixing cup, whisk together the three eggs, then incorporate the sliced prosciutto ham, corn, and cheese.

-Pour the mixture into the tartlet tins and bake for around 20 minutes until the eggs have set in the tin and are golden brown on top.
-Serve and enjoy!
+- Pour the mixture into the tartlet tins and bake for 20 minutes, or until golden brown on top and the eggs have set in the pan.
+Serve and have fun!